Hospital Retirement Benefits and Understanding What's Available

 If the retiree is indeed in a lower tax bracket during retirement and had a 20-year retirement (this is not likely, but it is the same timeframe as the accumulation study), then $72,160 could be distributed annually from each retirement plan for 20 years, earning 6% and ultimately spending the account to a zero-balance.
 This would result in approximately $7,581 in income for the traditional retirement plan holder (assuming 2023 tax rates and standard deduction does not change and was able to file MFJ).
 Over the next 20 years, the traditional retirement plan holder would pay $151,620 in income taxes.
 This figure is similar to the original $157,000 in tax savings recovered from the tax deductions, illustrating that tax deferred savings is truly just delaying the tax; however, the biggest difference is the retiree with the traditional retirement plan being able to save and redirect the annual tax savings from the retirement plan tax deduction, which created the additional account totaling $288,767.
 The improved cash flow during the working years allowed this individual to save more money.
 This tax savings account could have been used to provide additional income or to be allowed to grow as a backup to the retirement plan once it was distributed in full.

 Many physicians employed by hospital systems are offered retirement plans, oftentimes with many choices attached to the plan.
-One of the most common choices is to opt for a Roth option.
-While Roth retirement plans offer fantastic benefits, such as tax-free distributions, the annual tax benefit for high income earners is difficult to ignore in a traditional retirement plan.
-In order to take advantage of the Roth benefits, a backdoor Roth IRA could be considered alongside the traditional retirement plan.
-In the example above, the biggest difference came from recapturing the tax savings from the traditional retirement plan, highlighting the importance of diligent saving.
+A common choice is to opt for a Roth option, since Roth = tax-free income.
+While Roth retirement plans offer fantastic benefits, the annual tax benefit for high income earners is difficult to ignore in a traditional retirement plan.